chocnut/now_playing/README.md

     - url:
     - session_key:
  - run server using shotgun -p 4567
- - lastly. of course you need to run iTunes
+ - lastly. of course you need to run iTunes and this only works in OSX

 Purpose: Learning new stuff

-*LICENSE*

 THE BEER-WARE LICENSE